Alabama vs. Clemson: Odds, spread, over/under - November 28

 Alabama vs. Clemson Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup available at individual sportsbooks.
+Take a look at the odds, spread and over/under for this matchup at individual sportsbooks.

 |Favorite